 We operate accredited early learning, elementary, and out of school time programs grounded in research-based curricula and high-quality instruction.
 Christopher House values high expectations and an educational program that leverages arts integration, project-based learning, parent involvement, celebration of diversity, and a commitment to measurable results.
 These values are the framework of our learning community and extend to students, parents, teachers, and administrators.
 These values have resulted in educational services that produce significant returns in student achievement and parental involvement.
 Our dynamic and innovative programs lead the field in accountability and achievement by establishing and exceeding rigorous academic, social and emotional outcomes.

-In the fall of 2013, Christopher House will build on its portfolio of early learning centers and expand our transformative culture into a birth to eighth grade school composed of an Early Learning and an Elementary Learning House.
-The Elementary Learning House will be a K-8 charter school.
-The school will create unprecedented collaboration between early childhood and elementary educators as well as family support programs.
-In addition, it will provide foundational exposure during the earlies years of life to our culture of high expectations and academic excellence.
+In the fall of 2013, Christopher House built on its portfolio of early learning centers and expanded our transformative culture into a birth to eighth grade school composed of an Early Learning and an Elementary Learning House.
+The Elementary Learning House is a K-8 charter school.
+The school creates unprecedented collaboration between early childhood and elementary educators as well as family support programs.
+In addition, it provides foundational exposure during the earliest years of life to our culture of high expectations and academic excellence.

 Responsibilities: Provide birthing support.
 Link pregnant participants to the health care system and facilitate their use of medical resources.
 Work with other health care and support providers to ensure continuity of care.
 Initiate contact with the program participants as early in their pregnancy as possible.
 Maintain prenatal contact with the pregnant participant starting in the third trimester.
 Visit pregnant and parenting participants in their homes and other settings.
 Organize and facilitate pre-natal group.
 Prepare mothers-to-be for the hospital labor and delivery experience and for their new role as parents.
 Attend and support the client through labor and delivery and in the initial postpartum period.
 Visit the mother and baby at home within the first business day after their hospital release.
 Maintain postpartum contact for six to twelve weeks as determined; support breast-feeding and infant care.
 Provide emotional and logistical support for the new mother.
 Make appropriate referrals as client needs require.
 Maintain program participant confidentiality.